-We left at about 5pm and only reached Sorrento at about 10pm.
-We would have reached there earlier but we misread the sign and turned to the A30 direction rather than the A3 and thus wasted some time.
+We left at about 5 pm and only reached Sorrento at about 10 pm.
+We would have reached there earlier but we misread the sign and turned to the A30 direction on the highway rather than the A3 and thus wasted some time.
 I was confused to see many different direction signs pointing to the same place.

 Cartcart tells me that the pizza in this region was one of the best in Italy.
-You could tell the type of region the pizza was made because the dough was thicker nearer the circumference, while thinner in the middle.
+You could tell it was a Napoli style pizza was made here because the dough was thicker nearer the circumference, while thinner in the middle.

-I still prefer Roma styled pizza though, as I prefer thin crust pizzas
+It was delicious, but I still prefer Roma styled pizza though, as I like thin crust pizzas 😀

-On our way back to the resort, cartcart told me to be careful at where I stepped.
-And thats where I noticed this curious creature.
+On our way back to the resort, Cartcart told me to be careful at where I stepped.
+And that was where I noticed this curious creature.
 Cart said that it was a snail, but I’ve never seen one without a shell before.
 Have you?

 Early in the morning we left the resort to head to Capri.
 I admired the vast amount of colourful lemon trees that was lining all around the area.

-Beautiful isnt it?
+Beautiful isn’t it?
 The bright yellow against the blue sky?
 Cart tells me that the people in Sorrento are very proud of their lemons.
-Its been said that Sorrento lemons are one of the best quality and famed ones in Italy.
+It has been said that Sorrento lemons are one of the best quality and famed ones in Italy.

 We took a mini-bus to get to the port of Capri.
 Cart and I were impressed at the driver who was able to drive at high speed in the narrow streets of Sorrento without hitting anyone!
 I also cannot help to notice that the driver was wearing a pair of Gucci sunglasses.

 When we reached the port, I admired the charming view of the buildings, to the clear blue sea.
-Wow, the water was so clear that I can even see the floor.
-Its probably not very clear in the video at the end of this post, but I can see the fishes swimming clearly.
-Its almost as clear as a swimming pool.
+The water was so clear that I can even see the floor.
+It’s probably not very clear in the video at the end of this post, but I could see the fishes swimming clearly.
+It was almost as clear as a swimming pool.